naamon/Vacation-Apartment-Rental-Platform/README.md

-# Vacation-Apartment-Rental-Platform
+# Vacation Apartment Rental Platform

-# Developed a full-fledged vacation apartment rental platform from backend to frontend.
+This project is a comprehensive vacation apartment rental platform, developed from backend to frontend.

-# Used Java Spring Boot for server-side and React for client-side development.
+## Features
+- Full-fledged vacation rental functionalities
+- Server-side implemented with **Java Spring Boot**
+- Client-side developed using **React**
+- Managed **H2 database**
-# Managed H2 database and designed a user-friendly interface to enhance engagement.
+- Designed a user-friendly interface to enhance user engagement